 Membership of the NHMRC Licensing Committee

-The NHMRC Licensing Committee was established in May 2003 under the Research Involving Human Embryos Act 2002 (RIHE Act) which was passed by Federal Parliament in December 2002.
+The NHMRC Licensing Committee was established in May 2003 under the Research Involving Human Embryos Act 2002 (RIHE Act).
+The nine-member NHMRC Licensing Committee is responsible for making statutory decisions as outlined in the RIHE Act.